 | Third Party Drivers | Occasionally, another driver’s reckless maneuver or sudden stop triggers the collision. |

-Police later confirmed the driver worked for a local Delivery Service Partner and had been on the road for more than ten hours without a full break.
-The DSP’s route data showed the driver had 140 remaining deliveries that day, with performance penalties if deadlines were missed.
+In this example, the driver worked for a local DSP and had been on the road for an extended period without a full break.
+Route data might show many remaining deliveries and performance penalties if deadlines were missed.

 What to Do After an Amazon Truck Accident

-Steps to take after an Amazon crash in Michigan:
+Steps to take after a crash involving an Amazon vehicle:

 - Take detailed photos and video.
-Capture the vehicle, any Amazon or DSP markings, the driver’s uniform if any, and the condition of the roadway.
+Capture the vehicle, any Amazon or DSP markings, the driver’s uniform if present, and road conditions.

 Why Legal Help Matters After an Amazon Truck Accident

-An experienced attorney can turn that confusion into clarity.
-At The Clark Law Office, we identify every company involved, from the Delivery Service Partner to Amazon’s own logistics divisions, and uncover where the real control and negligence lie.
-We move quickly to preserve delivery route data, driver communication records, and performance metrics that may prove Amazon’s role in the crash.
+At The Clark Law Office, we identify every company involved, from the DSP to any related logistics entities, and evaluate who exercised control over training, scheduling, and operations.
+We move quickly to preserve route data, communications, and performance records that may clarify roles and responsibilities.

 Frequently Asked Questions About Amazon Truck Accidents